qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

 Debugging init
 --------------
+When a service starts from init, it may fail to `execv()` the service.
+This is not typical, and may point to an error happening in the linker as the new service is started.
+The linker in Android prints its logs to `logd` and `stderr`, so they are visible in `logcat`.
+If the error is encountered before it is possible to access `logcat`, the `stdio_to_kmsg` service option may be used to direct the logs that the linker prints to `stderr` to `kmsg`, where they can be read via a serial port.

 Launching init services without init is not recommended as init sets up a significant amount of environment (user, groups, security label, capabilities, etc) that is hard to replicate manually.